Tom Faletti

 How does Jesus answer in verse 6?

 Jesus is not just a prophet: he does not just tell us how to get to the Father.
 He is not just a guide: he does not just show us the way to God .
 He is the way.
-In what ways is he the way?
+In what ways is he the way, and the way to what?

 How do you experience Jesus being the way and the truth and the life in your life?

 Jesus adds in verse 6 that no one comes to the Father except through him.
-What do you think that means?
+What does that mean to you?

 What do you think verse 6 means with regard to people who died before Jesus lived, or who were raised in another faith and never had a chance to know Jesus?
 How might he provide the way for them?

 Some people hear Jesus’s statement, “No one comes to the Father except through me,” and wonder whether Christ died for all people or only for those who ultimately live forever with God.
-The Scriptures are clear that Christ died for all:
+The Bible is clear that Christ died for all:

 In 2 Corinthians 5:14, Paul says that Christ died for all.